pingidentity-developers-experience/evilginx-for-testing-p1-aitm/README.md

 #### Docker Image Build

-`docker build -f Dockerfile -t mySiteName-evilginx:latest .`
+`docker build -f Dockerfile -t myimagename-evilginx:latest .`

 **Note:** If you are building your Docker image for a platform/CPU architecture different than your machine, check out,